hackerFaruk/BootcampVisualStudio/README.md

   bank currently tests request of user with pin send over message (as a txt file cureently) then handles payment processes to make payment and retruns succes to market website

+##databaseLogger

+This is a poroject to connect .net and mssql,   it is a simple console app that perfoprms database CRUD